SolaceSamples/solace-samples-jms/src/main/java/com/solace/samples/features/serdes/README.md

 5. On the Version Content Page, leave the version set to auto, or if preferred, enter a specific value of your choice.

-### For JSON Schema:
-6. On the Version Content Page, upload the appropriate schema file from the `src/main/resources/json-schema/` directory:
+6. On the Version Content Page, upload the appropriate schema file:
+    - **Avro Schema**: from the `src/main/resources/avro-schema/` directory:
+        - When using Artifact Id `solace/samples/avro`, upload `user.avsc`
+    - **JSON Schema**: from the `src/main/resources/json-schema/` directory:
         - When using Artifact Id `solace/samples/json`, upload `user.json`

 7. Click "Next" to move forward.